janezpuntar/CustomWidgets/README.md

 ```

-For now most important thing is to setup **layout_marginTop** to first child in SlideView.
-In out sample we have 60dp of **slide_view** visible on screen.
+For now most important thing is to setup **layout_marginTop** for first child in SlideView.
+In our sample we have 60dp of **slide_view** visible on screen.
 It is used to handle whole pannel.

 It's recommended to use only one child view of **si.puntar.widgets.SlideView**.
 ```